tahiry-dev/instant-weather-forecast/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps:

 clone the repository to your folder